 If specific ‘all in the office’ days are not possible, having an internal communications strategy and the channels to support inclusion can make all the difference to keeping discussions flowing, employees

-Performance management tools which focus on recognition can foster a culture where employees are visibly appreciated for their efforts, work and achievements.
-Keeping track of these achievements digitally, in a central place can also help with ensuring that moments of success feed back into overall performance evaluations.
-Whether it’s manager-to-peer or peer-to- peer feedback such positive reinforcement fosters a success orientated culture which is shown to skyrocket engagement.
+Performance management tools that focus on recognition can foster a culture where employees are visibly appreciated for their efforts, work and achievements.
+Keeping track of these achievements digitally, in a central place can also help with ensuring that moments of success feedback into overall performance evaluations.
+Whether it’s manager-to-peer or peer-to-peer feedback such positive reinforcement fosters a success orientated culture which is shown to skyrocket engagement.

 Health & Safety for transitioning back to the workplace

 When transitioning back to work companies will need to think about the capacity limits of each space, taking into consideration social distancing guidelines.
 This will initially determine how the office layout will change.
 The CIPD recommends considering the following three key questions before bringing back people into the office.

 In some cases, the return is going to be essential, and the employer needs to communicate this and give clear guidelines.
 Especially whilst health concerns and risks remain significant, working from home should be supported.

 Is it sufficiently safe?

 As part of their duty of care obligations, whenever possible, employers should identify and mitigate risks to ensure that work premises are safe to return to.
 This would include workplace planning to accommodate social distancing, cleaning provisions and changes to working hours.